Zombies+

 }

--- grab the walkpoints that the AI will move to
+-- grab the walkpoints of that the AI will move to

 local Waypoints = jason:WaitForChild("Waypoints").Value:GetChildren()